 The principal accounting policies applied in the preparation of these financial statements are set out below.
-Apart from the accounting policy changes resulting from the adoption of IFRS 16 effective from 1 January 2019, these policies have been consistently applied to all the periods presented, unless otherwise stated.
+These policies have been consistently applied to all the periods presented, unless otherwise stated.
 Refer to Note 5.

 Going concern.
 Management prepared these financial statements on a going concern basis.
 The management and shareholder have an intention to further develop the business of the Bank in Russian Federation in a corporate segment.